Evaluating Transit Priority Signal Phasing at Most Multimodal Intersection in Portland, Oregon

 Patrick MarnellShow Abstract

 Peter Koonce, City of Portland, Oregon

-Shaun Quayle, Washington County Department of Land Use and Transportation
+Shaun Quayle, Washington County (OR)

 This research documents the operational benefits of a 16-phase, phase-insertion, "call-based" transit priority signal phasing over and above a more traditional 8-phase, preemption-based transit signal phasing.
 These two scenarios were field tested in Portland, Oregon at the signalized intersection at the west, bridgehead of the Tillikum Crossing (SW Harbor Drive) and SW Moody Avenue, which has private automobiles, streetcar, light-rail trains, buses, pedestrians and bicycle modes.
 Many of the modes and movements experienced up to a 50% reduction delay in the test weekday PM peak hour through the use of a more flexible number of phases and phase insertion for a lighter transit prioritization for light-rail operations versus the previous less flexible phasing and use of signal preemption for light-rail train operation.
 These field operations are captured and tested using hardware and software in-the-loop simulation (VISSIM) to attempt to isolate the expected change in operations in terms of modal delay.

 Person-Based Signal Timing Optimization to Account for Flexible Cycle Lengths and Uncertain Transit Vehicle Arrivals